 When Finnian Johnson of Cessnock said he wanted to play the guitar, it was something his dad, Scott, had heard before.
 His older brothers had either tried and lost interest or set the guitar aside altogether.

-"It didn't last long," Scott Johnson says, who had dabbled in music when he young.
-"I just never carried on with it."
+"It didn't last long," Finnian’s dad, Scott Johnson said.
+He had dabbled in music when he young: "I just never carried on with it."

 Finnian is the youngest of four kids in the Johnson house.